bmccar/pitest-idea/docs/README.md

 #### 1. <i>How does the plugin identify what tests to run for a given set of inputs?</i>

 For package directories, it matches the equivalent path between test and source.
-For files, it matches between source and test files using standard naming conventions, e.g. "FooTest.java" to " Foo.java".
+For files, it matches between source and test files using standard naming conventions, e.g. "FooTest.java" to "Foo.java."
-If you need an alternate mix, e.g., if your test for "Foo.java" is "MyTest.java", you can multi-select and run both from the project menu.
+If you need an alternate mix, e.g., if your test for "Foo.java" is "MyTest.java," you can multi-select and run both from the project menu.
 This matching also works in the reverse direction if you select test files first, but only if you haven't also included any source files.